 On August 12, 2022, we became aware that our shelf registration statement on Form S-3 had expired on June 21, 2022.
 Prior to becoming aware of the expiration, but following the expiration, we sold an aggregate of 132,473 shares of our common stock at market prices for aggregate proceeds of approximately \$2,721,187.
 The sale of these shares were subject to potential rescission rights by certain stockholders.
 As a result of these rescission rights, we classified 207,807 shares (including 75,333 previously issued and outstanding shares sold for which the Company did not receive proceeds and which were reclassified to temporary equity as of September 30, 2022), with an aggregate redemption value of \$4,494,496 of our common stock as stock outside stockholders equity.
-In connection with the third quarter financial statement close process, the Company determined that it should have recorded 53,213 shares subject to potential rescission rights.
+In connection with the third quarter financial statement close process, the Company determined that it should have recorded 53,213 shares subject to potential rescission rights as temporary equity as of June 30, 2022 and these should have been reclassified out of temporary equity as of June 30, 2023 upon expiration of the rescission rights.
 The Company had recorded reclassification of these 53,213 shares sold in the second quarter of 2022, which had a redemption value of \$1,105,507 to temporary equity as of September 30, 2022.
 Moreover, the Company has determined that it did not properly account for the \$135,000 of aggregate fees paid in connection with the sale of those shares as a dividend to those stockholders.
 The \$135,000 of fees should be accounted for as accretion to the maximum redemption amount of the shares subject to potential rescission in the computation of loss per share as of June 30, 2022 and September 30, 2022 and the year ended December 31, 2022, as well as of March 31, 2023 and June 30, 2023, as is required by ASC 480-10-S99-3A(20).